 Kuniyoshi Kanai OD, FAAO

-In addition to the primary area of study, all residents participate in a common curriculum.
-The following programs: After Hours Emergency Consultation Program (On-Call), Digital Health Clinic (Telemedicine primarily for diabetic retinopathy evaluation), UCSF Ophthalmology Grand Rounds, and Resident Conference.
-Every Thursday morning during the academic year (Aug-May) residents will be assigned to meet with one of these groups with the majority of those meetings being at UCSF Grand Rounds.
+In addition to the primary area of training, all residents participate in the common curriculum.
+The following training applies to all residents: After Hours Emergency Consultation Program (On-Call), Digital Health Clinic (Telemedicine primarily for diabetic retinopathy evaluation), UCSF Ophthalmology Grand Rounds, and Resident Meetings.
+Every Thursday morning during the academic year (Aug-May) residents will be assigned to a variety of meetings, with the majority of those meetings being at UCSF Grand Rounds.

-Vision Therapy and Rehabilitation
+Vision Rehabilitation – Vision Therapy and Vision Rehabilitation

-Debora Lee, OD, MPH
+Debora Lee, OD, FAAO, MPH

 Owing to the high number of advanced clinical presentations and the close collaboration with our institution’s clinical and research faculty, residents are offered the opportunity and encouraged to participate in academic meetings and collaborate in poster and paper authorships.
 Our residents are encouraged to lead seminars and other educational activities as part of our optometric program.
-Residents will also have opportunities to precept our third year optometry interns during their rotations through the Binocular Vision Clinic.
+Residents will also have opportunities to precept our third-year optometry interns during their rotations through the Binocular Vision Clinic.
 As a way of expanding their own knowledge and expertise, our residents are participating in informal weekly seminar series and discussion sessions with their mentors.
 In addition, the resident will spend one day a week in an ocular disease community health clinic.

 Cornea and Contact Lenses

-Pam Satjawatcharaphong, OD
+Pam Satjawatcharaphong, OD, FAAO, FSLS